ECMA GMP 2.1

 Companies can issue a self-declared compliance statement for the manufacturing of food cartons.

-The self-declaration form can be downloaded here (Word-version).
-The declaration should be completed and returned to the ECMA secretariat including copies of valid certificates (BRCGS Packaging Issue 6, FSSC 22000, …).
+The online self-declaration form can be accesssed here.
+The declaration should be completed and submitted to the ECMA secretariat including copies of valid certificates (BRCGS Packaging Issue 6, FSSC 22000, …).
 The self-declared compliant companies are listed on the ECMA website, are part of the internal food safety update network and are allowed to use the ECMA compliance seal.

 Check the list of self-declared GMP compliant ECMA members here.

 As this ECMA developed GMP compliance seal is self declared and voluntary, it may not be construed by any means as an approval or endorsement by ECMA of compliance with the GMP guide or with any applicable requirements, including the safety requirement, of cartons manufactured by companies using the seal.